What is the average class size?

 What sets The Camphill School apart from other schools?

 What makes The Camphill School unique is our standing as an intentional community comprised of individuals and families who have chosen to immerse themselves in relationships with our students in their houses and classrooms.
-We offer meaningful work and hands-on learning opportunities aligned with our students’ individual interest and abilities.
+We offer meaningful work and hands-on learning opportunities aligned with our student’s individual interests and abilities.
 Part of the international network of Camphill Communities, staff from all over the world dedicate themselves to live and work in this unique place of learning.
-We are the only K-12 Waldorf® school in a Camphill community in North America.
+We are the only Waldorf® school offering a 1st through 12th grade program in a Camphill community in North America.

 What do students do when they complete 12th grade at The Camphill School?

-Most student who complete The Camphill School’s K-12 program at the Beaver Run campus go on to our Transition Program at Beaver Farm, a vocational readiness program for students ages 18-21.
-On this 130-acre biodynamic farm, our students are offered academic, life skill, and vocational programming so that have the opportunity to mature and acquire independence.
+Most students who complete The Camphill School’s High School program at the Beaver Run campus go on to our Transition Program at Beaver Farm, a vocational readiness program for students ages 18-21.
+On this 130-acre biodynamic farm, our students are offered academic, life skill, and vocational programming so that they have the opportunity to mature and acquire independence.
 During their time at Beaver Farm, the school collaborates with Supports Coordinators and parents to determine the next steps following the student’s eligibility for adult services.

 What happens when The Camphill School has vacations or breaks?